The New England Section 99s

 The New England Section of The 99s is one of 26 sections of 99s in the world.
 Our membership is divided into chapters that are part of geographical “Sections” that cover several states in the U.S., provinces in Canada and countries.

-There are three chapters within the New England Section: (Maine, New Hampshire, Vermont), (Eastern Massachusetts, Rhode Island, and Southern New Hampshire) and (Connecticut and Western Mass.)
+There are three chapters within the New England Section: (Maine, New Hampshire, Vermont), (Eastern MA, Rhode Island, and Southern New Hampshire) and (Connecticut and Western MA)

 Who We Are

 We are a diverse group of aviators encompassing many professions – from airline pilots and CFIs to doctors, artists, photographers,

 I started out my career in aviation as a scenic flight operator along with a Part 135 Charter Service, Naples Seaplane Service.
 After four years in that position, I started my own seaplane flight school, on Brandy Pond in Naples, Maine.
 I went on to become a CFII, FAASTeam Representative and a Designated Pilot Examiner.
 I enjoy developing safety seminars drawn from my own experience as a Single Engine Land and Sea pilot with over 6,500 hours.
 Some of those hours were in AMEL King Air for two years.

 I have flown to Alaska in my own plane six times.
 I have crossed the country many times while going to and from air races and Alaska.
 The latest adventure was organizing a group of twelve people for a ten-day African Flying Safari in June of 2019.
 We all flew Cessna 182s.
 There were seven women pilots, three male pilots and two women passengers.

 I am a member of the Katahdin Wings Chapter.

 The New England Section (comprised of three chapters) come together for meetings in the Spring and Fall of each year.
 The Section meeting is hosted by one of the chapters and is held in their geographic area of New England.